makotosoul/idea-case-backend/Database/Documentation/Deployment/CSC_VM_docker_deployment.md

 sudo docker ps
 ```

 The backend API should now be accessible at `http://<VMIPADDRESS>:3000/api` where `<VMIPADDRESS>` is the public IP address of the virtual machine.
+The backend listens in port 3000 and that port is opened with firewall rules.
 The database is not exposed outside the VM, but can be exposed by opening port 3306.

 To stop and remove the containers, run
 ```sh